-- To provide a caring environment for all young people by creating a welcoming, warm and friendly atmosphere. - To provide an environment where a young person can enjoy and participate in activities of their choice, where they can relax or just have fun, whether this is during mid-week Outreach activities or during overnight stays. - To provide a unique opportunity for learning disability children to build genuine, meaningful relationships with their peers and experience a 'sleep-over' with their friends in a safe and emotionally secure environment. - To encourage a young person to develop new skills and experiences, including life skills and independence skills. - To provide a service in which the whole family and young person can be involved in their care arrangements. - To value the diversity of each and every young person, acknowledge that each young person and family have different needs.

-- To work in partnership with both family and other professionals in providing the appropriate care package, ensuring continuity and a consistent approach with strategies that families can use themselves back in the family home. - All young people will have the right to privacy and dignity, including the opportunity to have time by themselves if they wish. - Should a young person have the ability to use the phone there is privacy in the sleeping in room to facilitate this. - All young people will be given time to make choices about how they spend their time during the short break, including making choices regarding friendships, which room they have, the meals they eat and the clothes they wear.
+- To provide a caring environment for all young people by creating a welcoming, warm and friendly atmosphere - To provide an environment where a young person can enjoy and participate in activities of their choice, where they can relax or just have fun. - To provide a unique opportunity for learning disability children to build genuine, meaningful relationships with their peers and experience a 'sleep-over' with their friends in a safe and emotionally secure environment. - To encourage a young person to develop new skills and experiences, including life skills and independence skills. - To provide a service in which the whole family and young person can be involved in their care arrangements - To value the diversity of each and every young person, acknowledge that each young person and family have different needs - To work in partnership with both family and other professionals in providing the appropriate care package, ensuring continuity and consistent approach - All young people will have the right to privacy and dignity, including the opportunity to have time by themselves if they wish. - Should a young person have the ability to use the phone there is privacy in the sleeping in room to facilitate this. - All young people will be given time to make choices about how they spend their time during the short break, including making choices regarding friendships, which room they have, the meals they eat and the clothes they wear.

-For young people with limited verbal communication, other methods of making choices may be used e.g. Makaton, visual schedules and timetables, using pictures or symbols, interpretation of body language.
+For young people with limited verbal communication, other methods of making choices may be used e.g. makaton, visual schedules and timetables, using pictures or symbols, interpretation of body language.
 Communication effectiveness is considered to be immensely important to Woodview's philosophy of care.